Northeastern University–New England Conservatory Joint Certificate Program

 This new certificate program allows Northeastern University students to receive musical performance experience and credentials from New England Conservatory.
 It brings the assets of one of America's top conservatories to students at one of America's top schools for experiential learning.

 As a Northeastern student who has made performance an important part of your life prior to entering college, you can now continue your development as a musician, even as you pursue a career path in your primary area of study.
 The individualized curriculum you will build as a participant in the Northeastern University/New England Conservatory program is an opportunity to express the entrepreneurial spirit common to both Northeastern and NEC students.
 As a musician, you already appreciate the known benefits of musical performance to brain development, critical thinking skills, innovation, teamwork, and confidence.

 Rather than continuing to perform music as a "hobby," you can apply yourself to the tangible results that you expect from a coherent academic program, by supplementing your Northeastern degree with credentials from New England Conservatory.
-Like Northeastern, NEC is accredited by the New England Association of Schools, and is also a founding member of the National Association of Schools of Music, the accrediting body for American music schools.
+Like Northeastern, NEC is accredited by the New England Association of Schools.

 NEC's studio teachers are artists who embody a rich musical tradition—classical, jazz, or world music—and provide one-on-one training in every detail of music making.
 They are members of the Boston Symphony Orchestra, international touring soloists, headliners at top jazz clubs, and recording artists.

 Your curriculum will be a mix of private lessons and classes held at NEC on nights and weekends, as well as classes and ensembles held at Northeastern.